Linuxfabrik/monitoring-plugins/check-plugins/mysql-connections/README.rst

 .. code-block:: text

-    36.4% used (4/11); 0.0% aborted connections (0.0/1.3K); Name resolution is active: A reverse name resolution is made for each new connection and can reduce performance [WARNING].
+    0.0% aborted connections (0.0/1.3K); max.
+36.4% used (4/11); Name resolution is active: A reverse name resolution is made for each new connection and can reduce performance [WARNING].
 Configure your accounts with ip or subnets only, then update your configuration with skip-name-resolve=ON.

 States